Cronocide/reddit-top-rss/README.md

 - `html` shows the front end preview.
 - `rss` shows the rendered RSS XML feed.
 Use this for the URL to subscribe to in your RSS aggregator.
 - If the `view` parameter is left blank or omitted, the front end is shown.

+### comments

+Specify the number of Best comments to be included in the description.

+### nsfw

+Set to 'false' to filter out NSFW posts.

 ## URI examples